 What is the window of time when observers need to take the certification test?
 When is the deadline?
 The system should establish the timeline for the completion of the certification assessment.
-Those who are hired later in the year may take the certification assessment after successful completion of evaluator training.
-Certification is valid for the school year in which the assessment is taken.
+Those who are bired later in the year may take the certification assessment after successful completion of the certification assessment.